AmiraliFarazmand/PTC/README.md

 Working on :
 - Convert it into hexagonal architecture
 - Refactotoring code
+- Working on the BPMN diagram
 Done tasks:
 - create a basic backend application with gin and mongodb

 Todo tasks:
-- Create its BPMN using Camunda
 - Dockerize the application
 - create log system using ELK stack